karalabe/ssz/README.md

 Notably, the `ssz.DefineStaticBytes` call from our old code (which got given a `[20]byte` array), is replaced with `ssz.DefineStaticBytesChecked`.
 The latter method operates on an opaque `[]byte` slice, so if we want it to behave like a static sized list, we need to tell it how large it's needed to be.
 This will result in a runtime check to ensure that the size is correct before decoding.

-Important to highlight, *checked methods* entail a runtime cost.
+Note, *checked methods* entail a runtime cost.
 When decoding such opaque slices, we can't blindly fill the fields with data, rather we need to ensure that they are allocated and that they are of the correct size.
 Ideally only use *checked methods* for prototyping or for pre-existing types where you just have to run with whatever you have and can't change the field to an array.

 ### Generated types